Slideshow image

 There is much research that shows the correlation between spiritual maturity and reading the Bible.
 In Brad Waggoner’s book The Shape of Faith to Come, which is based on a LifeWay Research study, and in George Guthrie’s Read the Bible for Life material, we see that reading the Bible is the best predictor of spiritual maturity.
 In other words, if you are in the Bible, you are growing spiritually.[4]

-Followers of Jesus are called to live in God’s ‘story’.
-As we listen to or read, the Bible we begin hearing, seeing, and touching that ‘story’ – and it isn’t long before we begin to climb into it.
+Followers of Jesus are called to live in God’s ‘story.’
+As we listen to or read the Bible, we begin hearing, seeing, and touching that ‘story’— and it is not long before we climb into it and start living there, adopting its perspectives, values, and attitudes toward all things and all people.

 We get a sense of the plot: God is at work reconciling humanity to Himself.
 We recognize what is happening to people as they live their imperfect lives.

-We discern God’s values and goals: hearts and lives that become clean, and free, and joyful in a renewed relationship with the Creator through Jesus Christ.
+We discern God’s values and goals: hearts and lives become clean, free, and joyful in a renewed relationship with the Creator through Jesus Christ.

 We experience his purpose: forgiven people becoming more and more like Jesus Christ.

-As we live in that ‘story’ we begin to find that our thoughts, words, and behavior are more and more shaped by that ‘story’ – shaped to the extent that we find ourselves desiring to ‘walk’ as Jesus ‘walked’ (1 John 2:6).
-The Sermon on the Mount (Matthew 5-7) becomes less a fanciful, unreachable, unreasonable standard for super-saint-like living, and more an expression of real Kingdom life ‘here and now’.
+As we live in that ‘story,’ we begin to find that our thoughts, words, and behavior are shaped by that ‘story’— shaped to the extent that we find ourselves desiring to ‘walk’ as Jesus ‘walked’ (1 John 2:6).
+The Sermon on the Mount (Matthew 5-7) becomes less a fanciful, unreachable, unreasonable standard for super-saint-like living and more an expression of real Kingdom life ‘here and now.’

 Where to from here?